 If you click don’t allow, you will get to see this error when you start to add tracks to your mix:

-Once enabled, you will now be able to view all of your playlists and Serato music library in the DJ.Studio Library.
+Once enabled, you will be able to view all your playlists and the Serato music library in the DJ.Studio Library.

 To see your Serato Library: